| | |

 “We wanted to bring in these units and make sure the system is working as it should,” said Eddi Young, project officer of Multiband Radio II Family of Systems at MCSC.
 “We want to ensure the warfighter’s needs are met.”

-Both Young and Decker said the system has exceeded performance expectations.
+Both Young and Decker said the new satellite communication system has exceeded performance expectations.
 Decker also noted how Marines commended the new waveform for its lack of performance gaps, its adaptability, and the absence of any technical difficulties while testing.

 The system also supports the real-time photos and videos to be sent from the battlefield to the command post to make better decisions and helps in the protection of the field forces by analyzing the data in real-time.